Report: Bruce Irvin has a $5.9 million cap number, which leaves just that much less for Jadeveon Clowney

 Realistically, at this point, the Seahawks would most likely have to cut a player or two to make room for any significant contract.

-Clowney made what appeared to a pretty blatant appeal to other teams to let them know he’s available when he consented to an interview with a Houston television station this week in which he was shown going through a workout and declaring that he is healthy after having core/sports hernia surgery a few months ago.
+Clowney made what appeared to a pretty blatant appeal to other teams to let them know he’s available when he consented to an interview with a Houston television station this week in which he was shown going through a workout and declaring that he is healthy after having core/sports-hernia surgery a few months ago.
 That Clowney has not been able to make visits to take physicals at team facilities has unquestionably impacted the offers he received.

-But as long as he remains unsigned, then the option of returning to Seattle is likely going to be there — even if at a lesser salary than the team originally offered — and Schneider said this week that the Seahawks will continue to keep in contact.
+But as long as he remains unsigned, then the option of returning to Seattle is likely going to be there — even if at a lesser salary than the team originally offered — and Schneider said this week the Seahawks will continue to keep in contact.

 “He knows the door is not closed,” Schneider said.

-But the details on the Irvin contract help further explain why the door may have been shut a little more than people thought for a while now.
+But the details on the Irvin contract help further explain why the door might have shut a little more than people thought for a while now.

 The only free agent Seattle signed to a greater deal this offseason is veteran tight end Greg Olsen, whose one-year deal carries a cap hit of $6.9 million.